 Safety Tips for Installing Baseboards

 Although installing baseboard is a straightforward DIY project, there are a few safety precautions to keep in mind.
-If you are using power tools such as a compound power miter saw or a finishing nailer, be sure to wear eye protection and ear plugs.
+If you are using power tools such as a compound power miter saw or a finishing nailer, be sure to wear safety glasses and ear plugs.
 Make sure your working surface is clear of debris when operating power tools.
 Finally, be sure to read the operation manuals for your power tools so that you are aware of all the safety precautions associated with each tool.

 Remove Old Baseboards

 - Cut away the old paint and caulk along the top edge of the trim.

 - Pull away the old trim with a pry bar.

 - Remove any nails that remain in the drywall.

 - Scrape and sand off any remaining glue or caulk left on the wall.

 Before you head to your local Home Depot to buy baseboard material and supplies, save time and money by accurately measuring first.

 - Measure the perimeter of the room(s) with a tape measure, rounding up to the nearest whole-foot dimension divisible by two.